jcalcutt/Lagrange/_posts/2018-01-02-plotting-apple-activity-data.md

 This would be based on the last value from the previous day and the first value from the current day.
-Of course, this would not be completely precise but would at least give a fair indication, at least when comparing internally.
+Of course, this would not be completely precise but would at least give a fair indication, at least as a precursor.

-So, next I made some code that would find the last value for day
+So, next I wrote some code that would find the last value for day
 <i>i</i> and the first value for day <i>i+1</i> and subtract the two
 datetime values, giving a time delta object - essentially a time in hours which represented a rough indication of my sleep time.
 ```
-begin = new.date[1]
+begin = new.date[0]  # first date in the data as reference point
 i=0
 sleep = DataFrame([])
 total_days = new.groupby('date')['date'].nunique().sum()   # The total number of days in this data

 while i < total_days:
+    # first value for day i+1 minus the last value for day i and append to a dataframe
     calc = Series([new.loc[new['date'] == begin+timedelta(i+1)].start.min() - new.loc[new['date'] == begin+timedelta(i)].end.max()])
     sleep = sleep.append(calc, ignore_index = True)